uswds/uswds-site/_posts/2022-04-28-introducing-uswds-3-0.md

 If you have any questions or feedback let us know at the [USWDS Public Slack](https://gsa-tts.slack.com/archives/uswds-public), [GitHub Discussions](https://github.com/uswds/uswds/discussions), or [uswds@gsa.gov](mailto:uswds@gsa.gov).

-If you aren't a member of the USWDS Public Slack, [sign up here](https://chat.18f.gov/) by "Joining a TTS Chat Room" —then select "U.S. Web Design System" as your chat topic.
+If you aren't a member of the USWDS Public Slack, [sign up here](https://chat.18f.gov/) by "Joining a TTS Chat Room" — then select "U.S. Web Design System" as your chat topic.

 ## What's new in USWDS 3.0?
 USWDS 3.0 takes a modular, component-centered approach to the design system.
 We've rebuilt our codebase with a component focus so teams can more effectively integrate the design system incrementally and use only the USWDS components needed in your project.